LGT Group: Controversy

 The German tax authorities commenced numerous audits and prosecutions for tax fraud in the tax haven of Liechtenstein, based on information on a compact disc acquired by the German secret service Bundesnachrichtendienst.
 The CD, containing large amounts of information on accounts held by German citizens and other nationals with the bank, was allegedly obtained for a sum of €4 million from a former employee or contractor of the bank.
 Information was also forwarded to many other European states and Australia, leading to successful investigations there.
-For its involvement in the affair, LGT agreed to settlement of with a fine of 50 million euros.
+For its involvement in the affair, LGT agreed to a settlement with a fine of €50 million.